XHUF-FM

 XHUF-FM/XEUF-AM is a combo radio station on 100.5 FM and 610 AM in Uruapan, Michoacán.
 It is owned by Grupo TRENU and is known as StereoMia.

 History

-XEUF-AM received its concession on August 13, 1941.
+XEUF received its concession on August 13, 1941.
 It was owned by Ignacio Navarro and initially broadcast with 350 watts on 550 kHz before moving to its present power levels on 610.
 Esperanza Murguia Vda. de Navarro, Ignacio's widow, took control of the station in 1969, and in 1981, control was transferred to a corporation.
-1994 saw the addition of an FM station, originally on 92.5 MHz, to convert XEUF into a combo.
+1994 saw the addition of an FM station, originally on 92.5 MHz until 2006 when it moved to the current frequency.

 In August 2015, XEUF-XHUF owner Juan Luis Treviño Núñez died in a plane crash in Uruapan.

 On January 18, 2018, the IFT authorized a relocation of XHUF-FM's transmitter.